pfgithub/scpl/docs/actions/createnote.md

 ## Create Note / CreateNote (internally `com.apple.mobilenotes.SharingExtension`)

+> This action is not yet complete.
+Some arguments may be missing.

-> This action requires that Shortcuts has permission to use [object Object],WFNotesAccessResource.
+> This action requires that Shortcuts has permission to use [object Object].

 ## description